 Another common interview question type is the behavioural question.
 As the name suggests, these questions are focussed on the behaviour of a candidate in past situations and how they learned from them.
 They build on a candidate’s soft skills.

-With behavioural questions, you are looking for specific examples of things that happened in past working situations.
+With behavioural based interview questions, you are looking for specific examples of things that happened in past working situations.